 It gets too suffocating!

 So how do you control the oil?
 You have to incorporate several things to lessen the oil production and manage this messy crisis.

-Find a facial cleanser that is gentle and not too drying.
+Find a foaming facial cleanser that is gentle and not too drying.
 Cleansers that strip your face with oil and leaving it feeling tight will just send the wrong signals to your skin.
 It tricks your body to think that there is less oil, that’s why it goes overdrive.
 The result?
 You get an oilier skin to compensate for the dryness.

 Use makeup that gives a matte finish, oil-free and non-comedogenic.
 It may not completely prevent having oily skin but it will keep you looking fresh for far longer.
 Hourglass Veil Mineral Primer is a favorite among bloggers and people with oily skin.

 Keep a pack of oil blotting paper handy.
 When you need to retouch, it is better to blot the oil off your face instead of adding more powder that just feels thick, sticky and unpleasant.